Materials-Consortia/OPTIMADE/optimade.md

   a statistical occupation of a given site by multiple chemical elements.
 * Requirements/conventions:
-  * This property is required.
+  * This property is REQUIRED.
   * It MUST be a dictionary, where keys represent the species name, and values are themselves dictionaries with the following keys:
-    * `chemical_symbols`: required; MUST be a list of strings
+    * `chemical_symbols`: REQUIRED; MUST be a list of strings
       of all chemical elements composing this species.
-The special value `X` can be used to represent a non-chemical element.
+It MUST be a valid chemical-element name, or the special value `X` to represent a non-chemical element.
-    * `concentration`: required; MUST be a list of floats, with same length as `chemical_symbols`.
+    * `concentration`: REQUIRED; MUST be a list of floats, with same length as `chemical_symbols`.
 The numbers represent the relative concentration of the corresponding chemical symbol in this species.
 The numbers MUST sum to a number